il1egalmelon/Tiny-Text-Editor-v2/README.md

 # Tiny-Text-Editor-v2

 Similar idea to Tiny Text Editor, the original one, just written in a less cancerous manner somewhat.
 It also has a lot of new capabilities that is already implemented and possible expansions in the future if I don't give up on them.
+<br><br>
 When loading a file with tab characters in it, it will replace the tab char with 4 spaces.
 It will also save as 4 spaces.
 I only expect you to load texts with single char width characters.
 Multi width char do not work as the cursor is misaligned.
 This is why the tab is cleaned to spaces.

 # Keybinds: <br>
 Normal mode